scottcanoe/pyspace/README.md

 ```
 Instead of receiving data in local coordinates, let's say we receive it in
-world coordinates.
-The only difference on our end is how we add the transforms.
+world coordinates (e.g., for MuJoCo).
+The only difference on our end is how we
-We'll reuse the graph/frames, clear the existing transforms, and add new
+add the transforms.
+We'll reuse the graph/frames, clear the existing transforms,
-transforms.
+and add new transforms.

 ```python
 graph.clear_transforms()